Know Your Status

 Do you think you were exposed to HIV in the past 72 hours?
 This treatment may help you prevent HIV infection.

-HIV testing and counseling are available at our Central Clinic during the hours listed below.
-Walk-in’s welcome.
-To schedule a FREE HIV/STI testing appointment, please fill out the form below and we will be in contact with you.
+Walk-in appointments for HIV testing and counseling are available at our Central Clinic during the hours listed below.
+To schedule a FREE HIV/STI testing appointment during regular office hours, please fill out the form below and we will be in contact with you.